 The Best Brunch Spots in Philadelphia's Western Suburbs

 Brunch is a weekend ritual in Philadelphia’s western suburbs — and the towns out here have quietly built one of the best brunch scenes in the region.
 Whether you’re after bottomless mimosas, a quiet farm-to-table plate, or a classic diner with pancakes the size of your head, there’s a spot for you.
-We pulled together our favorites from West Chester all the way up to Conshohocken and Phoenixville so you have options no matter which part of the area you’re calling home this weekend.
+We pulled together our favorites from West Chester all the way up to Conshohocken, Phoenixville, and Chester Springs so you have options no matter which part of the area you’re calling home this weekend.

 West Chester